Statement of Representations Procedure

 The plan documents are supported by a Sustainability Appraisal which evaluates the draft plan and other evidence which is also available for comment on soundness and legal compliance.
 It does not include smaller villages in South Norfolk which will be addressed through a South Norfolk Villages Clusters Housing Allocations Local Plan.

-The period for submission of representations will run for six weeks between 09.00 on Monday 1 February and 17.00 on Monday 15 March 2021.
+The period for submission of representations has been extended to seven weeks between 09.00 on Monday 1 February and 17.00 on Monday 22 March 2021.
 Representations must be received by the Greater Norwich Local Plan Team within this period.
 No representations will be accepted outside of this period.

 How to view the documents